 Walter Raleigh (c.1552 – 1618)

-He then spent time in Queen Elizabeth I’s court before sailing again to America (the new world).
+He was then given rights by Queen Elizabeth I to make expeditions to America (the New World).
 Sir Walter Raleigh is credited with bringing back potatoes and tobacco to England.
 Although they had already been discovered by the Spanish, he helped to popularise smoking in the court.

-Secretly, Sir Walter Raleigh married one of the Queens courtiers Elizabeth Throckmorton.
-When Queen Elizabeth found out she was very angry and had both of them arrested and locked in the Tower of London.
-It is not certain whether Queen Elizabeth was enamoured with her dashing explorer – Walter Raleigh.
+In 1591, Sir Walter Raleigh secretly married one of the Queens courtiers Elizabeth Throckmorton and they had a child together.
+When Queen Elizabeth later found out, she was angry and had both of them arrested and Raleigh was locked in the Tower of London.
+It is uncertain whether Queen Elizabeth was enamoured with her dashing explorer – Walter Raleigh and jealousy may have influenced her decision.

 After being released, Sir Walter Raleigh mounted an expedition to south America to try and find – El Dorado – the mythical place of unbounded wealth.

-In 1603, Elizabeth I died and Sir Walter Raleigh was imprisoned by the new King – James I. Despite little reliable evidence, he was convicted of involvement under civil law.
+In 1603, Elizabeth I died and, shortly after, Sir Walter Raleigh was imprisoned by the new King – James I. Despite little reliable evidence, he was convicted of involvement in the ‘main plot’ – an alleged conspiracy of Royal courtiers against King James.

-However, perhaps because his trial relied on heresay, his sentence of execution was commuted to imprisonment and he spent 10 years in the Tower of London.
-In this time he wrote a considerable history of the world, in addition to his own poetry.
+However, perhaps because his trial relied on hearsay, his sentence of execution was commuted to imprisonment and he spent 10 years in the Tower of London.
+During this period of confinement, he wrote a considerable history of the world The Historie of the World, in addition to his own poetry.

-However, Raleigh was released in 1816 so that he could lead an expedition to South America – in search of El Dorado.
-In Venezuela, he was attacked by the Spanish and Raleigh ordered his ships to return fire.
-The Spanish ambassodor was furious and successfully lobied James I to reinstate Raleigh’s death sentence.
+Raleigh was released in 1816, so that he could lead an expedition to South America – in search of El Dorado.
+In Venezuela, a detachment of his men became involved in a fire-fight against the Spanish, breaking previous peace treaties.
+The Spanish ambassador was furious and successfully lobbied James I to reinstate Raleigh’s death sentence.

 “At this hour my ague comes upon me.
 I would not have my enemies think I quaked from fear.”